ashthespy/Atom-LaTeX/README.md

 Installing Atom-LaTeX is simple.
 You can find it in [the atom.io package registry](https://atom.io/packages/atom-latex), or simply run `apm install atom-latex` in command line.

-Alternatively, you can check out this repository and copy it to the Atom package folder:
+For cutting edge features or changes, you can check out this repository to the Atom package folder:
 - Windows `%USERPROFILE%\.atom\packages`
 - Mac/Linux `$HOME/.atom/packages`